Who Can Apply (Strata Disputes)

 Disputes usually can’t be resolved in two places at the same time.
 Also, if a dispute has already been resolved in a legally binding process, it can’t usually be resolved a second time.
 Legally binding dispute resolution processes can happen in a court or tribunal.
 They can also happen through an arbitration process.

-If someone applies for dispute resolution with the CRT, it’s important for the Tribunal to know if another dispute resolution process is already underway.
+If someone applies for dispute resolution with the CRT, it’s important for us to know if another dispute resolution process is already underway.
 It’s also important for us to know if it’s already been resolved somewhere else.

 The CRT can’t accept an application for dispute resolution if the same issue is currently before another court or tribunal.
 If your issue is currently before another court or tribunal, the CRT will ask you to withdraw your CRT application, or suspend your case in the other proceeding, before your CRT dispute can continue.